Kev1CO/cocofest_archive/README.md

 ## With fatigue
 The with_fatigue flag is a boolean parameter that can be set to True or False.
-If True, the fatigue equation will be added to the OCP.
+If True, the fatigue equation will be added to the model.
-If False, the fatigue equation will not be added to the OCP and the muscle force will remain constant during the simulation regardless of the stimulation pulse number.
+If False, the fatigue equation will not be added to the model and the muscle force will remain constant during the simulation regardless of the previous stimulation appearance.

 ```python
 ocp = FunctionalElectricStimulationOptimalControlProgram(